 Café Varenne is one of those classic Paris cafés.
 Period.
 The terrasse is always bustling, the service is great and the food is always delicious.

 My Parisian friends always chime in that Le Bon Marché is the best of all the Paris department stores.
+Not only does it have that designation but also the oldest department store in the world!
 I love the classy, hanging artistic exhibitions set amidst their upscale and quality range of products.
-Hit up Le Bon Marché during les soldes (the sales) in January and June for incredible deals.
+Stop by Le Bon Marché during les soldes (the sales) in January and June for incredible deals.

 La Grande Épicerie will blow your socks off!
 It’s called a “landmark food hall” and apparently sells over 30 000 items.
 Take your time.
 It’s a great place to find gifts to take home or something for supper.
 There are gourmet items from all over the world.
 Don’t miss the champagne and wine section downstairs and the two restaurants upstairs.
 Calling all foodies to the 7th arrondissement.
 You’ll be in heaven.